Software

 For one-off needs I don't mind downloading native apps directly from someone's website, but for things I use regularly I prefer app stores/repositories as they make updates easier.

 I love Linux's model of separating the app store front from the distribution channels - known as repositories.
-It's a great way of being able to manage installs and updates from one place while avoiding centralising control through one giant corporation.
+It's a great way of being able to manage installs and updates from one place while avoiding centralising control through one gatekeeper.
 On Linux I use Flatpaks a lot, and less frequently my OS's repositories and 3rd party ones that I add.
 I use the Synaptic package manager to help manage different repositories and find new ones I'm looking for.

 Aside from that, I use the Google Play Store and the Apple App Store when I need to, as many apps are only available from them on mobile.
-On iOS this is the only source of native apps I can use until my country's Competitions and Markets Authority (hopefully) gets round to forcing Apple to end some of its anti-competitive practices, like is currently happening in the EU and other jurisdictions.
+On iOS this is the only source of native apps I can use until my country's Competitions and Markets Authority (hopefully) gets round to forcing Apple to end some of its anti-competitive practices, as is currently happening in the EU and other jurisdictions.

 Maps